cubasve/Slash-Trash/README.md

 ## Next Steps: Planned Future Enhancements

--**Expand Items and Alternatives**
+- **Additional Items and Alternatives:**
-This application currently has 5 items and 12 alternatives.
+  This application currently has 5 items and 13 alternatives.
 More data needs to be added.

-- **Include a page for beginners:**
+- **Include a page for beginners and a page for tips:**
-  Users who are novices to this idea might feel overwhelmed with all the information.
+  Users who are novices to this lifestyle might feel overwhelmed with all the information.
-  A link that includes beginner swaps (e.g. using a reusable water bottle or grocery bag) would be beneficial.
+  A resource that includes beginner swaps (e.g. using a reusable water bottle or grocery bag) and tips to guide experienced and/or novice users on their journey would be beneficial.

-- **Include a page for Tips:**
-  An additional resource to guide novice and/or experienced users on their journey to low-waste living.
-  Incorporating a page that provides tips and tricks would be great.

 - **Incorporate a feedback link:**
   Allows the user to input their opinions about the application.
-This allows for the continual improvement of the application.
+This allows for the continual improvement of the application and a better user experience.

 - **No results found for a search:**
   There are many products in a household and it is difficult to compile them all into the application.
-By adding a feature where I can see what items are not returning results, I can add that particular item into the data model for future users who want to search for that same item.
+By adding a feature where I can see what items are not returning results, I can add that particular item and its alternatives into the data for future users who want to search for that same item.

+- **Seed my data to the local database rather than the production database (MongoAtlas):**